Irish premier Simon Harris discusses Gaza and Ukraine with EU leaders

 “Together Europe and Ireland have come a long way in ensuring prosperity, peace and positive transformation.
 Moving forward, we must stay the course: united.”

-Mr Harris is to travel to Warsaw to hold a bilateral meeting with the President of the European Council, Charles Michel.
+Mr Harris then travelled to Warsaw where he was holding a bilateral meeting with the European Council president Charles Michel.

-He will also meet with Poland’s Prime Minister Donald Tusk and Spain’s Prime Minister Pedro Sanchez, as well as the premiers of Luxembourg, Estonia, Finland and Greece.
+He also met with the prime ministers of Poland and Spain, Donald Tusk and Pedro Sanchez, as well as the leaders of Luxembourg, Estonia, Finland and Greece.

+Meanwhile, the Israeli government criticised his inaugural speech to parliament as Taoiseach on Tuesday for referencing the humanitarian crisis in Gaza and not mentioning hostages taken by Hamas.

+The Irish Government has defended the speech as “absolutely clear” in its intent and said that Ireland’s deputy premier and foreign affairs minister Micheal Martin had mentioned the hostages taken by Hamas “umpteen times”.

-Mr Harris said on Instagram on Wednesday that Mr Sanchez is to travel to Dublin on Friday so they can discuss “our joint view in relation to the need to recognise the state of Palestine”, adding that he wanted to see progress made on the issue.
+Mr Harris said on Instagram on Wednesday that Mr Sanchez is to travel to Dublin on Friday to discuss “our joint view in relation to the need to recognise the state of Palestine”.

 On Tuesday, the day Mr Harris became Taoiseach, it was announced in the Irish parliament that Ireland plans to recognise the state of Palestine along with Spain, Belgium and Malta.